m-abrarhasan/kotoPaper/README.md

 ==========================================
-kotoPaper is an application to quickly calculate the required materials and costs for individual orders in Print Shops.
+kotoPaper is an application to quickly calculate the required materials and costs for individual orders in a Print Shop.